mrc-sprinklr/CallerPackageLibrary/README.md

 	callback()
 );
 ```
-After this popup window will be created, if its not already active.
+After this popup window will be created, if it's not already active.

 <div align="center" style="display:flex; flex-direction:row;justify-content:center; gap:20px;">